tsfloss/Gym-LunarLander-v2/README.md

 ## Technical Information
 The environment is solved using a Deep Q Learning implementation.
 Due to the immense state space, conventional Q learning using a Q value table is not feasible.
 Hence we use a neural network to predict future actions and train the net using the Q learning algorithm.

 The model starts out with a lot of random actions as a means of exploration (epsilon decay).
-Every couple of actions it trains the neural network using the rewards and Q learning algorithm.
+Every couple of actions it trains the neural network.
+It does so by looking at a random 32 (batch_size) actions from past episodes and uses their rewards to perform the Q learning algorithm, the model subsequently gets fitted to the updated Q values.

 The neural net consists of an input layer of 512 nodes that takes the 8 input values from the environment using relu activation, followed by a hidden layer of 256 nodes with relu activation.
 The Output layer outputs 4 values, one for each action, using linear activation.